huge-manatee/goproj/README.md

 ## install:

-cd into project file
+cd into project directory

 `npm install`

-update ./config.js to use your values for AWS keys, bucketname, etc. don't worry about the serverless URL yet, you'll get that after deploying the serverless stack `sls deploy`
+update `./config.js` to use the values specific for AWS enviroment: keys, bucketname, etc. don't worry about the serverless URL yet, you'll get that after deploying the serverless stack

+`sls deploy`

 update serverless_host in config to reflect the endpoint URL returned